Doppelkopf: Playing

 During the first trick, each player may make announcements, which increases the value of the game.

-After all the cards have been played, the point values (card points) of the tricks are counted and each player in the winning team gets the game value (game points) added to his score, while the losing players have that value deducted.
+After all the cards have been played, the card points taken in the tricks are counted and each player in the winning team gets the game points added to his or her score, while the losing players have that value deducted.

 Contracts

-Choosing a contract

-This is sometimes referred to as "the auction" or as "bidding".
-When this action is referred to as "bidding" the action normally named bidding (the section below) referred to as "announcements".
+Auction

-Choosing a contract consists of a single round starting with the forehand to the dealer's left.
+There is then an auction during which players bid for a contract by making announcements.
+In Doppelkopf there is a single round of bidding starting with forehand.

-Each player says either "OK" (Gesund = "healthy"), meaning, that they are content to play a normal game, or "special" (Vorbehalt = "reservation") meaning that they want to play some other type of game.
-If one or more players have said "special", they each, in turn, say what type of game they wish to play.
-Whoever has the highest-ranking "special" plays their game (the first player in bidding order winning in the case of a draw).
+Each player says either "Fine" (Gesund), if content to play a normal game, or "Hold" (Vorbehalt = "reservation", formerly Halt) if wishing to play a 'special' game such as a Solo.
+If one or more players have said "Hold", each, in turn, names the contract they wish to play.
+Whoever has the highest-ranking "Hold" wins the auction and plays the game bid.
+In the event of two players bidding the same contract, the first player in bidding order wins.

-The possible contracts, from lowest-ranking to highest-ranking, are:
+The special contracts, from lowest-ranking to highest-ranking, are: